2021 Hamilton Tiger-Cats season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2021 CFL draft took place on May 4, 2021.
 The Tiger-Cats had the most selections in the six-round draft with seven picks after acquiring another first-round pick (ninth overall) from the Montreal Alouettes as part of the Johnny Manziel trade.
 The team had the first pick in odd rounds and the ninth pick in even rounds.